SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-Explore these eight colorful, famous stairways of San Francisco.
-They include four mosaic sets of stairs, the Sand Ladder near Baker Beach, the Filbert Street Steps near Coit Tower, plus a few surprises.
+I've also included tips on how to find and visit the Sand Ladder near Baker Beach and the Filbert Street Steps near Coit Tower, plus a few other surprises.

-Read on for details about and tips to find these hidden gems in SF.
+Read on for more details and photos of these hidden gems in SF.

 Disclaimer: I receive a small commission from some of the links on this page.

-The Filbert Street Stairs are a set of staircases that take you to the top of Telegraph Hill from the waterfront near Levi's Plaza.
-It's a popular route for those wanting to get from The Embarcadero up to Coit Tower on foot.
+The Filbert Street Stairs are a set of stairs in San Francisco that take you to the top of Telegraph Hill from the waterfront near Levi's Plaza.
+It's a popular route for those wanting to walk from The Embarcadero to Coit Tower.

 You will then cross Montgomery Street, where you will find your next set of steps.
-Continue walking up hill until you reach Telegraph Hill Boulevard.
-This is where you will hit your final staircase that will take you up to Coit Tower.
+Continue walking uphill until you reach Telegraph Hill Boulevard.
+This is where you will hit your final staircase, which will take you up to Coit Tower.

-As you walk, make sure to stop for a rest as this walk is quite strenuous.
-During your stops, make sure you turn around for the gorgeous views of the SF Bay and the Bay Bridge
+As you walk, make sure to stop for a rest, as this walk is quite strenuous.
+During your stops, turn around a few times to check out the gorgeous views of the SF Bay and the Bay Bridge.

 District: Telegraph Hill/North Beach